jeffreyadams/atlasofliegroups-docs/tutorial/basic_commands.rst

    null         null_module
    atlas> null

-If this does not work on your version of ``atlas`` it may be that the appropriate ``readline`` library is not installed on your computer: command completion is implemented by ``readline.
+If this does not work on your version of ``atlas`` it may be that the appropriate ``readline`` library is not installed on your computer: command completion is implemented by ``readline``.
 Addressing this problem is worth the effort!

 Another useful unix command is ``ctrl-p`` which helps you find the previous command you typed.
 For example::